mono/website/_posts/2017-08-09-hello-webassembly.md

 tags: [runtime]
 ---

-We have been experimenting a couple of approached to bring Mono to the web using WebAssembly - a technology that can efficiently and safely execute code in web browsers without being limited to Javascript.
+We have been experimenting with a couple of approaches to bring Mono to the web using WebAssembly - a technology that can efficiently and safely execute code in web browsers without being limited to Javascript.
 Running code written in C or C++ inside the browser has been a big